MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 Each bar in the graph represents total number of distinct external domains with whom the measured employees from this group had two meaningful interactions in the selected date range in Page settings.

 The Average line on bar represents total number of distinct external domains with whom the measured employees in the company had two meaningful interactions in the selected date range divided by the total number of organizations.

 **Trend chart**

 The "group average" point for a given week in the trend chart represents total number of distinct external domains with whom the measured employees in the company had two meaningful interactions in the selected date range divided by the total number of organizations for that week.

-The "group average" point per week for each selected group in the trend chart represents total number of distinct external domains with whom the measured employees in the selected group had two meaningful interactions in that week.
+The "group average" point per week for each selected group in the trend chart represents the total number of distinct external domains with whom the measured employees in the selected group had two meaningful interactions in that week.

 **Distribution chart**

 Each box in this chart represents the five-number summary for the external network breadth for a particular group,  for example, the Purchasing organization.
-The five-number summary includes: minimum, maximum, median, and upper and lower quartile for the dataset.
+The five-number summary includes: minimum, maximum, median, and upper and lower quartiles for the dataset.
 Distribution boxes are sorted on maximum values descending.
-Note: Collaboration filters cannot be currently applied for this chart.

 >[!Note]
-> Collaboration filters cannot be currently applied for this chart.
+> Currently, collaboration filters cannot be  applied for this chart.

 ### External network breadth compared to external network size

-The External network breadth compared to external network size graph shows how each group (grouped by the investor group-by attribute in page settings) in the company compares to the company median for External network size and breadth.
+The External network breadth compared to external network size graph shows how each group in the company (grouped by the investor group-by attribute in page settings) compares to the company median for External network size and breadth.
 The size of the bubble in the graph represents the size of the organization.

 ![External group connections](../images/WpA/Use/ext-collab-groups-ext-conn.png)